 Trinity Parish was organized in 1851, and after moving through several locations in Portland, the current building was constructed in 1906.
 Trinity became the Cathedral for the Episcopal Diocese of Oregon in 1993.

-Due to the pandemic, this past year has been a time of dramatic change and adjustment in the life of Trinity with worship services and spiritual formation programs moving to an online platform.
-We have continued to offer in-person lunches to the hungry, as well as in-person pilgrimages to the Cathedral during the months when in-person worship has been impossible.
+The pandemic was a time of dramatic change and adjustment in the life of Trinity, with worship services and spiritual formation programs moving online.
+We continued to offer in-person lunches to the hungry, as well as in-person pilgrimages to the Cathedral during the months when in-person worship was impossible.

-Longtime Trinitarian Carolyn Aichele reflects on what it means to be a church community in these days of isolation in the player.
+Longtime Trinitarian Carolyn Aichele reflects on what it meant to be a church community in the pandemic days of isolation in the player.